endafarrell/endafarrell.github.io-src/content/pages/resume.md

 clear: find good quality places from the Facebook feed which are missing from HERE’s places system, and, give supporting evidence for other places in our datasets.

-The Data Science realating to this was in its infancy and continues to evolve.
-Many different models were tried: SVM (though tis is not a binary problem), logistic regression (though the challence isn’t really linear) and in 2017 we deicded to invest in random Forests.
+The Data Science relating to this was in its infancy and continues to evolve.
+Many different models were tried: SVM (though tis is not a binary problem), logistic regression (though the challenge isn’t really linear) and in 2017 we decided to invest in Random Forests.
 There continues, even today, to be problems with over-fitting due to inaccurate labels.
 These labels come from in-house experts (spreadsheets), Mechanical Turk and CrowdFlower jobs: but label veracity remains a concern.